 In most cases, keratoelastoidosis marginalis is a clinical diagnosis determined by age of onset, lack of family history, and the presence of other signs of sun damage.

 A skin biopsy may be performed.
-Histopathological examination of keratoelastoidosis marginalis reveals focal hyperkeratosis, acanthosis, hypergranulosis, and elastorrhexis, as well as other solar degenerative changes.
+Histopathology of keratoelastoidosis marginalis reveals focal hyperkeratosis, acanthosis, hypergranulosis, and elastorrhexis, as well as other solar degenerative changes.

 Keratoelastoidosis marginalis has been treated with laser therapy, topical keratolytics (eg, salicylic acid) topical retinoids (eg, tazarotene and tretinoin), oral isotretinoin, and cryotherapy.
 These may provide temporary relief.
 Lifelong daily year-round sun protection is recommended.